How to Spot Fake GameCube Case Artwork: Insert Authentication

 Counterfeit vs. Authentic GameCube Artwork

-Reproduction GameCube artwork is usually printed on home equipment and lacks the subtle details of authentic Nintendo prints.
+Reproduction GameCube artwork is often printed at home.
+It usually misses the fine details found in real Nintendo prints.
 Here’s how to tell them apart across four key areas.

 1. The Spine Label – Alignment Tells All